jimCresswell/general-JS-test-automation-demo/README.md

     * Publish the pacts.
 DONE.
     * Run them against the provider.
 DONE.
     * Publish the verification results.
 DONE.
   * Add UI section on which species of pollinator are supported.
 Two columns, left plant, right pollinator, inset the image with flow around text.
 Reuse Wikipedia API code.
+DONE.
   * E2E tests for the system as a whole, using Cucumber JS and a WebDriver implementation to execute user-level specifications through user-like actions.
-  * Add some client-side JavaScript and provide in-browser tests (?).
   * Note in README that this is a full functional testing demo for a JS app rather than just a CDCT demo.